wp-plugins/the-shop-biz/readme.txt

 None
 == Screenshots ==
 01. **Store Front Look** - This is how a Store will look on your wordpress site.
+02. **TheShop.biz Button in Menu Bar** - TheShop.biz Button will appear like this in the menu bar

 == Changelog ==
 None